 Reason 2: Water Pressure

 Experts have determined that the maximum possible length for a snorkel without sacrificing safety is 16 inches.
-This was resolved not only considering dead air space, but also the second reason behind limiting the length of snorkels: air pressure.
+This was resolved not only considering dead air space, but also the second reason behind limiting the length of snorkels: air and surrounding pressure.
 Let’s avoid the technical jargon and discuss the concept in its purest form.

 It’s estimated that the average human would lack the necessary strength to inflate their lungs and inhale at any depth greater than two feet.
 It just would not make any sense to design a longer snorkel even close to 2 feet because humans would not be able to use it.